-The outturn versus Estimate column is based on the total including virements.
-The Estimate total before virements have been made is included so that users can tie the Estimate back to the Estimates laid before Parliament.
+The outturn versus estimate column is based on the total including virements.
+The Estimate total

 SOPS2: Reconciliation of outturn to net operating expenditure

 As noted in the introduction to the SOPS above, outturn and the Estimates are compiled against the budgeting framework, which is similar to, but different from, IFRS.
 Therefore, this reconciliation bridges the resource outturn to net operating expenditure, linking the SOPS to the financial statements.
 As the total resource outturn in the SOPS is the same as net operating expenditure in the SoCNE, no reconciliation is required.